swiftlang/swift-package-manager/Documentation/ModuleAliasing.md

 * A module being aliased cannot be a prebuilt binary due to the impact on mangling and serialization, i.e. source-based only.
 * A module being aliased should not be passed to a runtime call such as `NSClassFromString(...)` that converts (directly or indirectly) String to a type in a module since such call will fail.
 * If a target mapped to a module being aliased contains resources, they should be asset catalogs, localized strings, or resources that do not require explicit module names.
-* Module aliasing disambiguates conflicting module names which affect the corresponding target names, thus the product names of each package are still required to be unique.